Colombia–Panama border: Pre-Columbian history

-The Cunas were living in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish invasion, and only later began to move westward due to a conflict with the Spanish and other indigenous groups.
-Centuries before the conquest, the Cunas arrived in South America as part of a Chibchan migration moving east from Central America.
+The Guna were living in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish invasion, and only later began to move westward due to a conflict with the Spanish and other indigenous groups.
+Centuries before the conquest, the Guna arrived in South America as part of a Chibchan migration moving east from Central America.
 At the time of the Spanish invasion, they were living in the region of Uraba and near the borders of what are now Antioquia and Caldas.
-The Cuna themselves attribute their migrations to conflicts with other chiefdoms, and their migration to nearby islands to the mosquito populations on the mainland.
+The Guna themselves attribute their migrations to conflicts with other chiefdoms, and their migration to nearby islands to the mosquito populations on the mainland.

 European settlement

 Alonso de Ojeda and Vasco Núñez de Balboa explored the coast of Colombia in 1500 and 1501.
-They spent the most time in the Gulf of Urabá, where they made contact with the Cunas.
+They spent the most time in the Gulf of Urabá, where they made contact with the Guna.
 The regional border was initially created in 1508 after royal decree, to separate the colonial governorships of Castilla de Oro and Nueva Andalucía, using the River Atrato as the boundary between the two governorships.

 Vasco Núñez de Balboa heard of the South Sea from locals while sailing along the Caribbean coast.
 On 25 September 1513 he saw the Pacific.
 In 1519 the town of Panamá was founded near a small indigenous settlement on the Pacific coast.
 After the European discovery of Peru, it developed into an important port of trade and became an administrative centre.
 In 1671 the Welsh pirate Henry Morgan crossed the Isthmus of Panamá from the Caribbean side and destroyed the city.
 The town was relocated some kilometers to the west at a small peninsula.
 The ruins of the old town, Panamá Viejo, are preserved and were declared a UNESCO World Heritage Site in 1997.

 The area of modern Colombia (then including Panama) was organised into the Presidency of New Granada in 1564, later upgraded to a Viceroyalty in 1718, being demoted the following year, but restored as a Viceroyalty in 1739.
 New Granada encompassed the territory of modern Panama, Colombia, Venezuela and Ecuador.
 Silver and gold from the viceroyalty of Peru were transported overland across the Darién isthmus by Spanish Silver Train to Porto Bello, where Spanish treasure fleets shipped them to Seville and Cádiz from 1707.
-Lionel Wafer spent four years between 1680 and 1684 among the Cuna Indians.
+Lionel Wafer spent four years between 1680 and 1684 among the Guna.